8 failed brand extensions in the brand stretch graveyard!

 5. Bring relevant brand added value

 Key to brand stretch success is entering a market where your brand can bring relevant added value.
 It’s not enough just to have brand awareness.
 Rather, the brand needs to ‘bring something to the party’ that competitors don’t currently offer.

 Life Savers, the candy brand, created a beverage in the 1980’s that did well in taste tests.
-However, when Life Savers Soda was launched it flopped in stores.
+However, when Life Savers Soda was launched it flopped in stores and became a failed brand extension.
 “Consumers thought (the brightly-colored beverage) would taste too much like drinking candy” (1).

 Ensure your brand brings relevant added value to a new market, such as the Mars brand bringing trust and taste credentials to the chocolate milk market.
 Mars has helped make chocolate the most popular sector in the UK’s £300m flavoured milk market, with a 30% share, and reported a 3.4% increase in sales value in 2017 (4)

 6. Swim with the cultural tide, not against it

 Heinz Ez Squirt Ketchup had initial success after its launch in 2000, transforming the traditional red product into a fun, multi-coloured and playful experience for kids.
 However, the vibrant color hues of EZ Squirt’s were “achieved by stripping the red color from traditional Heinz ketchup and adding food coloring” (5), smimming against the cultural tide: the parents who purchase ketchup were becoming increasingly concerned about naturalness and family health.